yulonglim/tp/docs/UserGuide.md

 * `delete all` deletes all the students currently displayed in the student list.

 <div markdown="span" class="alert alert-info">:information_source: **Info:**
-We are currently working on a new feature that allows you move a student to another class, so that you will not need to delete and add the student!
+We are currently working on a new feature that allows you to move a student to another class so that you will not need to delete and add the student!
 </div>

 Examples: